 Who Is at Risk?

-However, if your father, your grandfather, your great-grandfather, your uncles and your brothers all have a full head of thick hair, then you probably have nothing at all to worry about in terms of hair loss, even with Winstrol or Anadrol.
+If your father, your grandfather, your great-grandfather, your uncles, and your brothers all have a full head of thick hair, then you probably have nothing at all to worry about in terms of hair loss, even with Winstrol or Anadrol.

 Can Users Prevent Hair Loss?